microsoft/code-with-engineering-playbook/observability/ml-observability.md

 # Observability in Machine Learning

 Development process of software system with machine learning component is more complex than traditional software.
-We need to monitor changes and variations in three dimentions: the code, the model and the data.
+We need to monitor changes and variations in three dimensions: the code, the model and the data.
 We can distinguish two stages of such system lifespan: experimentation and production that require  different approaches to observability as discussed below: